UniExeterRSE/intro-to-python/_episodes/08_recap.md

 ## Loops

 It is often very helpful to perform calculations over a number of items, usually stored in a data structure.
 If the data structure is iterable, then we can write a `for` loop to execute operations over each element.
-For example, lets print out every value in our `car_info` dictionary:
+For example, lets print out every value in our `car_dict` dictionary:

 ~~~
-for value in car_info.values():
+for value in car_dict.values():
     print(value)
 ~~~
 {: .language-python}